WHAT’s IN THIS ARTICLE:

 Many customers would like a solution to locally cache content that is served by the Appspace platform.
 The most common reasons for this include more efficient ingress bandwidth utilization, increased speed of content delivery, and improved security.

 A single element in a caching solution is known as a caching node.
-A caching solution may consist of one or multiple caching nodes.
+A caching solution or content proxy may consist of one or multiple caching nodes.
 If there are multiple nodes, it is possible for them to work together or individually (without knowledge of each other).
 If the nodes work together, they can form a network of caches.
 Caching can occur at multiple levels, including at a single network-wide cache tree, or on a hierarchy of site-level caches within a geographically distributed network.
 Content caching is equally applicable to cloud-based and on-prem deployments.

 This guide will not provide a detailed discussion of caches or reverse proxies.
 This guide will focus on how these technologies can be applied in concert with the Appspace platform.
 There are many freely available guides that discuss how these technologies work and can provide architectural guidance.